lutherleo/lutherleo/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on ...Data Modelling and Cleaning
+- 🔭 I’m currently working on ...Research
 - 🌱 I’m currently learning ...
-R and Python
+Rwby and Python
 - 👯 I’m looking to collaborate on ...
 Deep and machine learning
 - 🤔 I’m looking for help with ...
 Git
 - 💬 Ask me about ...
 My Data Anyalsis